 Skip the gift wrap, especially foil or glitter-decorated paper.
 Did you know glitter is plastic?
 Baskets, jars, tins, and fabric (like a bandana, scarf, or pillowcase) are reusable alternatives that are gifts themselves.
 The Japanese art of furoshiki uses fabric that is folded and tied for a beautiful wrapping.

-I have come to realize that we don’t “need” many material things to make this season festive.
+I have come to realize that we don’t “need” many material things to make this a more sustainable holiday and festive season.
 What’s most valuable is the quality time spent together with those you love.
 Happy Holidays!

 Top photo: @zero.waste.collective

 Christine Wong is a NYC healthy chef, content creator, and founder of Yommme and @conscious_cooking, platforms that celebrate the beauty of plant-based eating and plastic-free cooking.
-Christine created the annual #plasticfreefoodie recipe collection from food bloggers and zero-waste influencers around the world.
-All recipes are created with ingredients free from plastic packaging,.
-This community project inspires change as well as raises money for Plastic Oceans International.
+She is the author of the Plantiful Plate and the just-release Living Without Plastic.